Signage-Aware Exploration in Open World using Venue Maps: Introduction

-This paper presents a signage-aware exploration system that leverages venue maps to facilitate searching for shops in the unknown open world.
-Our method performs a human-like retrieval process rather than directly employing a conventional closed-set text recognition approach.
-It identifies the landmark name on the signage by finding the closest match within a pre-established text set extracted from venue maps based on visual similarity.
-This allows the closed-set detectors to adapt to open-world situations without fine-tuning.
-We also project multi-view 2D text regions into 3D space and fuse the corresponding features to enhance recognition accuracy.
-Furthermore, we design a venue map-guided exploration-exploitation planner that enables the robot to search for the signage using a directional heuristic.
-Once a signage candidate is detected from a distance, the system switches to exploit known spaces to approach the signage and adjust the robot's view to recognize the signage clearly.
-By balancing exploration and exploitation, we achieve both high signage recognition accuracy and coverage efficiency.
-Our main contributions to this work are summarized as follows: \begin{itemize} \item A novel signage understanding method comprising a diffusion-based text instance retrieval and a 2D-to-3D semantic fusion strategy that can accurately detect and recognize the signage in the scene. \item A venue map-guided exploration-exploitation planner for efficiently covering the signage in the open world and meanwhile establishing a signage map. \item Evaluation experiments in real-world shopping malls have substantiated our method's efficacy and robustness. \end{itemize}
+This paper presents a robotic exploration approach that leverages the signage in an unknown environment and the corresponding (non-metric) venue map to facilitate exploration and searching for landmarks.
+To address the first challenge, instead of relying on an OCR model trained to recognize texts in limited shapes and styles, we propose a human-like retrieval process based on the appearance of signage.
+It detects the texts on the signage and matches them with a set of pre-generated signage images based on the landmark names extracted from the given venue map.
+This allows a closed-set detector to adapt to open-world situations without fine-tuning.
+We also project multi-view 2D text regions into 3D space and fuse the corresponding features to enhance recognition performance.
+Furthermore, we design a venue map-guided exploration-exploitation planner that enables the robot to search for the signage corresponding to the landmarks using a directional heuristic.
+Once a sign candidate is detected, the system will exploit the known space to approach the sign and adjust the robot's view to faithfully recognize the sign.
+By balancing exploration and exploitation, we achieve both high signage coverage rates and search efficiency.
+Our main contributions to this work are summarized as follows: \begin{itemize} \item A novel signage understanding method comprising a diffusion-based text instance retrieval and a 2D-to-3D semantic fusion strategy that can accurately detect and recognize the signage in the scene. \item A venue map-guided exploration-exploitation planner for efficiently covering the signage in the open world while grounding the signs in the map. \item Evaluation experiments in real-world scenes have substantiated our method's efficacy and robustness. \end{itemize}